denmitchell/EDennis.NetCore.LinqTools/README.md

 }
 ```
 ### Filtering Spec
 The filtering specification is a two-dimensional array of objects, which can be interpreted as a filter table.
-Each row in the filter table (an outer array element) represents an intersection (ANDed) over one or more expression units.
+Each row in the filter table (an outer array element) represents an intersection (AND-ed) over one or more expression units.
 Each expression unit consists of a property name, and operation, and a literal value (as a string).
 Currently supported operations are: Eq, Lt, Le, Gt, Ge, Contains, StartsWith, and EndsWith.
-All filter rows are unioned (ORed) to provide the complete filter.
+All filter rows are unioned (OR-ed) to provide the complete filter.
 This is analogous to the filtering table in the design mode of a Microsoft Access query.

 In the above example, we select all objects where Name = "AliceBlue" or where both Red and Blue properties were equal to zero.